 “Note that excess nitrogen fertilizer can result in plants with vigorous growth but little fruit production.”Peppers: Growing Tips, University of Massachusetts Amherst

-Pepper plants that have received the right amount nitrogen grow lots of foliage are more likely to grow more peppers.
+Pepper plants that have received the right amount of nitrogen grow lots of foliage and are more likely to grow more peppers.
 Don’t add extra “for good luck” (that’s not how soil health works).
 An overload of nitrogen can lead to a plant that’s all leaves and no peppers, or worse, peppers with blossom end rot (BER):

 “Research has shown that Ca in soil solution competes with potassium (K), magnesium (Mg) and ammonium-nitrogen (NH4-N) for uptake in the plant.
 Although no established guidelines exist to determine what proportions of these nutrients in soil or plant tissue are appropriate, it is known that excessive shoot growth resulting from overfertilization of N and K during early bloom and fruiting stages is a major contributor to BER in developing fruit.